The Flying Mule Homepage

 Designed to meet a US Navy requirement for a single-seat carrier based fighter, the F4U was first flown on May 29th, 1940.
 This versatile aircraft saw service with both the Navy and Marine Corps in WW II and in the Korean War.
 During its lifetime, the Corsair underwent numerous improvements such as a lengthened fuselage, a high visibility bubble-top canopy and folding inverted gull wings that provided clearance for a large propeller.
 Its performance advantage, 400 mph capability, the ability to withstand punishment and six .50 Browning machine guns made the F4U a devastating weapon against aircraft, ground targets and ships.

-The Model Power "Postage Stamp Planes" range presents affordable, ready-made diecast models of military and civilian aircraft.
+The "Postage Stamp Planes" range presents affordable, ready-made diecast models of military and civilian aircraft.

 • Diecast metal construction with some plastic components.